Below are some basic things you need to know to grow parsnips at home.

-Parsnip promotes a healthy heart, improve digestion, promotes weight loss, and even boost the immune system .
+Parsnip promotes a healthy heart, improves digestion, promotes weight loss, and even boosts the immune system .

-There is even the possible reduction of birth defects on pregnant women.
-Parsnips can also help improve vision health and growth and skin development.
+Parsnips may even help reduce birth defects in pregnant women.
+They can also help improve vision health and reduce cholesterol.

-These are a classic cooking ingredient, often found in many European dishes like the UK in the form of “neeps and tatties”, a popular parsnip and potato dish in Scotland.
+Parsnip is a classic cooking ingredient, often found in many European dishes.
+For example, it helps make “neeps and tatties”, a popular parsnip and potato dish in Scotland.

-While they can be eaten raw, it’s best that they’re cooked.
-You can sub them out for carrots in some recipes due to their sweet, nutty flavor.
+While parsnips can be eaten raw, it’s best if they’re cooked.
+You can also substitute them for carrots in some recipes due to their sweet, nutty flavor.